 Using design as a mechanism for solving problems can take many forms.
 There are amazing people out there trying to make the design process as lean and efficient as possible.
 Gone are the days of long development cycles, document-heavy requirements gathering, and waterfall methodologies.
 Today we have variations of an agile process along the lines of Lean UX, and The Design Sprint by Google Ventures.
 Ultimately, all of the design processes that we talk about today can be effective when put into action.
 But if there’s one core take-away to be remembered about any design process, it’s this: design never ends.
 It is a highly iterative, collaborative process, and is not the responsibility of a single individual.

 Experience has shown me that small, nimble teams provide the biggest impact when it comes to product development.
-In order to create products that customers and users love, the “owner” role must include three distinct responsibilities, or roles, divided across a balanced team — product management, development and design — each as important as the other.
+In order to create products that people love, the “owner” role must include three distinct responsibilities, or roles, divided across a balanced team — product owner, development and design — each as important as the other.
 Teams that share accountability for product ownership tend to invent better solutions and achieve traction faster with less internal friction.

 Jason is a supremely personable and professional UX expert – a great combination.
 Very trustworthy, his work receives excellent feedback and he’s very well respected in the industry.S.
 Pook